 Monday-Friday 5AM-9AM, and Sunday 1PM-6PM

-Weekday mornings on The Big D, Mike mans the controls, pitches in with sports and adds a little spice to morning drive with Jerry Kristafer and the rest of The Big D Morning Show!
-His unique sense of humour and ability to find laughter in almost any situation helps ease you into your workday with a smile on your face!
-Sunday afternoons he's by your side playing the greatest hits of the 60's 70's and 80's as you plan your weekend.
+Weekday mornings on The Big D, Mike mans the controls and adds a little spice to morning drive with Kim Zachary on Mike and Kim in the Morning!
+His unique sense of humor and ability to find laughter in almost any situation helps ease you into your workday with a smile on your face!

 Mike's an active supporter of the March of Dimes, Connecticut Breast Health Initiative, Fidelco Guide Dog Foundation, Red Cross and Connecticut Children’s Medical Center.
 He's an Honorary Captain in the 2nd Company Governor’s Footguard and participant in the fundraising efforts of the Connecticut Street Rodders’s Association.
 He's also an accomplished Chef specializing in South Western, Tex-Mex, Cajun and Barbecue Cuisine who can talk your ear off if you get him started on the topic of food and spices!